 Based on the most recent cost estimates, the developer would be responsible for approximately 52% of the overall infrastructure costs, or about \$4,200,000.
 The County's share (in 2007 dollars) would be about \$3,750,000 which would need to be financed through development impact fee revenues, grants, or other sources.
+A pay back protocol for developer-financed infrastructure utilized by later developers is appropriate and shall be included in the Planned Unit Development.
 The County's CIP should be updated to include the County's share of improvements.
 It is possible that some components of the infrastructure improvements that are the responsibility of the County could lag behind the development, if adequate public funding sources or grants cannot be identified; however, needed improvements to the Soquel Drive-Aptos Creek Road and Soquel Drive-Trout Gulch Road intersections must be installed prior to occupancy of new buildings in the Village Core whose traffic will impact these intersections.
 The Planned Unit Development will address the phasing of and responsibility for infrastructure improvements in more detail.